Privacy Statement Policy

 When and who do we disclose your personal information to

 - any party as necessary in connection with any legal proceedings, investigation or official enquiry or complaint

-- parties who process user information on our behalf;
+- parties who process, analyse or report on user information on our behalf

 When do we disclose personal information overseas

 We may disclose your personal information to recipients based outside of Australia.
 They are service providers who assist us in the delivery of products and/or services you have purchased or subscribed to.